Hilary Robinson: Characterisation

+In 2024, Pendlebury recalled that Hilary was quite an unpleasant character from her introduction.
+She described her initial dialogue as being "uncomplimentary" towards Charlene.
+When Hilary returns as a "much older woman", Pendlebury believed she is "no more likeable than she was" then.
+Pendlebury revealed that some of Hilary's clothing she wears in 2024 were part of Hilary's original wardrobe.
+She was shocked that production had kept them stored for more than thirty years.
+She revealed that "the cardigans are all the same and I just seem to slip back comfortably into them."

+Introduction and family

 Hilary was introduced into the show as the cousin of Jim Robinson (Alan Dale).
 She arrives in Ramsay Street to attend Scott Robinson and Charlene Mitchell's wedding.
 Her first storyline saw her nearly exposing the secret that relative Paul Robinson (Stefan Dennis) has married Gail Lewis (Fiona Corke) for business reasons after spying on them.
 Dennis later recalled the storyline as one of his favourites because "it was just silly, fun stuff to play."

 Scott-Pendlebury was invited to join the show's regular cast following the departure of Nell Mangel (Vivean Gray).
 Hilary plays a similar role to Nell.
 Scott-Pendlebury told David Brown from TV Week that "I was warned that playing an unpleasant character, I might get unpleasantness on the street."
 This did not concern the actress because she was "delighted" to get the opportunity to play Hilary.
 The show soon invested in a backstory for the character.
-They played a storyline in which she had an illegitimate child.
-Matt Williams (Ashley Paske) was introduced into the show when he tracks Hilary down.
+They played a storyline in which she had an illegitimate child, Matt Williams (Ashley Paske), who was later introduced into the show when he tracks Hilary down.
 She had become pregnant with Matt following a short romance when she was aged twenty.
 Hilary rejects Matt because she feels ashamed and fears a negative reaction from her Neighbours.
 But he decides to stay and convinces Hilary to tell the Robinson family the truth.
-They go onto create a strong relationship.
+Writers portrayed Hilary as being "worried sick" about anyone discovering she is an unmarried mother.
+Other characters soon become suspicious about the truth behind Hilary and Matt's relationship.
+Despite this, Hilary gifts Matt with a piece of his father's sheet music.
+Matt gets his friend, Nick Page (Mark Stevens) to play the music, which makes Hilary cry.
+After their secret is revealed, they go onto create a strong relationship.
 A writer from Neighbours.com assessed that "her slightly 'hard-edged' approach to life was softened slightly" through her relationship with Matt.

+Departure and returns

 Hilary stayed in the show for around a year, before Scott-Pendlebury left the series in 1989 at a time many of her fellow cast members left.
 Her departure from the series was publicised in December 1989.
 TV Week's Brown reported that producers had decided to "rest" the character with the potential of a future return.
 Producers sent the character to live in Adelaide.